jeremyraby/nickPowersTikTok/README.md

 **Before beginning my analysis, I hypothesized that the more conservatively a state leans (based on 2020 presidential votes) the more likely that state will be to have higher rates of gun deaths due to lax regulation.**

+### Sources
 As detailed in the table above, I analyzed several issues I believed may be correlated with higher rates of gun deaths.
 All of the visualizations for these analyses can be found on GitHub as a [PowerPoint presentation](https://github.com/jeremyraby/nickPowersTikTok/blob/main/firearmDeaths.pptx) or a [pdf](https://github.com/jeremyraby/nickPowersTikTok/blob/main/firearmDeaths.pdf).
 I found several surprising relationships in the data and some that, sadly, weren't so surprising.
+I began my analysis by reading up on all the data sources used for The Spreadsheet.
+I was happy to learn that most of the data sources were pretty reputable - many come from the CDC, FBI, and the US Census Bureau.
+Some of the cited data sources, however, are trade organizations such as Zillow or are being cited by a third party like The Brady Campaign.

 - Do states with higher rates of firearm ownership have lower rates of violent crime?
   - Read about data sources for relevant fields: